 Let’s take a look at the top five considerations to make as you embark on, or continue, your exciting, rewarding and profitable adventures in big data.

-Businesses collect data from a variety of sources, such as laptop and desktop computers and smart devices like mobile phones and tablets; all culminating in our increasingly interconnected landscape known as the Internet of Things (IoT).
+Businesses collect data from a variety of sources, such as laptop and desktop computers and smart devices like mobile phones and tablets; all culminating in the expanding IoT network.

 This abundance of prized information is a huge responsibility for organizations in the modern business climate where cybercriminals abound and never tire of developing new ways to infiltrate systems and steal data.
 Therefore, as your collection of big data grows, so do your concerns over big data security.